-A glance into the future – a future context
+A glance into the future

 In my previous post, I analysed what defines an adventure motorcycle, how we interact with it and why it is used in the context of today.
 Helped by this information, we are going to shape a future context, 10 years from now.
 This is part 2 of (Re)defining the Adventure Motorcycle.